AlanCowap/Testing/README.md

 # Testing
-just testing using a couple of classes and a couple of interfaces.
+Just testing using a couple of classes and a couple of interfaces.
 :)